Climate Change. 2018-NOV:

 "We know that our climate is changing.
 Our climate always changes, and we see those ebb and flows through time."

 Atkin countered this statement by writing:

 "... the earth’s climate as a whole has been stable for the last 12,000 years.
 Now, all of a sudden, it’s warming more quickly than any time in the last 66 million years. ...
-Why didn’t the show’s host, Dana Bash, ask her?"
+Why didn’t the show’s host, Dana Bash, ask her? [to comment on this]"

-This topic continues in the next essay, with developments during 2018-NOV/DEC
+This topic continues in the next essay, with developments during late 2018

 The following information sources were used to prepare and update the above